 Lessons learned on combatting impunity in the Democratic of Republic of the Congo: This report reviews efforts undertaken by the UN Mission in the Democratic Republic of the Congo (MONUSCO) through Security Council resolution 1925 (2010) to establish Prosecution Support Cells to assist the FARDC military justice authorities prosecute people arrested by the FARDC.

-Policy on justice support in UN peace operations: This policy defines the approach and principles that guide the justice compontents of UN peacekeeping operations, led by the Department of Peackeeping Operations, and special political missions, led by the Department of Political Affairs.
+Policy on justice support in UN peace operations: This policy defines the approach and principles that guide the justice compontents of UN peacekeeping operations, led by the Department of Peace Operations, and special political missions, led by the Department of Political and Peacebuilding Affairs.

 Civil Affairs Handbook: The first edition of the document providing detailed guidance for Civil Affairs Officers on how to perform their tasks.
 The handbook can be a useful orientation for anyone interested in finding out more about civil affairs work in UN peacekeeping.

 Environment Strategy (2018): This strategy was launched at the end of 2016 and sets out the context behind environmental management in international peace operations, establishing a vision for performance that DFS will strive to achieve within the next six and a half years.
 An update of progress during the first year of implementation – 2017 – is available here, together with a collection of good practices that have been introduced in peacekeeping missions during this time.